Fossil fungus-related spheres with fancy fills

 composition of neighbouring cavities or even

-of compartments inside the same cavity can strongly influence the result of
+of compartments inside the same cavity can strongly influence the

 In Fig.2, upper sphere, a fine-grained suspension had settled at the